Carbon & Energy

 Natta has made significant advancements in GHG emissions data collection.
 In 2023, we introduced new strategies and are now developing innovative projects to ensure ongoing reductions in GHG emissions.

-We have invested in over 140 kW of installed solar PV at our Head Office, along with biomass heating, replacing the need for fossil gas.
+Natta has transformed its Head Office complex into a benchmark for renewable energy integration.
+We have invested in over 140 kW of installed solar PV at our Head Office across multiple buildings.
 This initiative has significantly reduced our reliance on non-renewable energy sources.

 Our plant fleet is monitored using online portals, and our excavators are equipped with Trimble GPS software to enhance efficiency.